Pramod0215/Sudoku/README.md

 ## Function
-In this Game User have 3 chance and every attempt the box changed colour( 1st green, 2nd yellow 3rd Red). if answer is correct box disable.
+In this Game User have 3 chance and every attempt the box changed colour( 1st green, 2nd yellow 3rd Red). if answer is correct box then locked.

 How to download repo
 ```